Multi-phase-field elasticity model based on partial rank-one energy relaxation on pairwise interfaces: Introduction

-The phase-field method describes the microstructure evolution using physical or indicator field variables and requires no explicit tracking of the interfaces.
-The field variables used within the phase-field method are uniform inside a given phase and vary continuously across the interfaces from one phase to another.
-Thus, the phase-field models have diffuse interfaces with a certain thickness selected for numerical convenience.\\ Historically, the phase-field method was used to model the microstructure evolution in solidifying systems with the focus on the prediction of dendritic patterns during the solidification process without tracking the liquid-solid interface which was first established in \citep{Kob:1993:man,Kob:1994:ana}.
-Later, the phase-field method emerged as an advantageous and powerful computational approach to model and predict the microstructure evolution in various types of materials \citep{Che:2002:pfm,Ste:2009:mas}.
-In general, the applications of the phase-field method are focusing on solidification, grain growth, solid-state phase transformation, modeling of thin films and surfaces, dislocation dynamics, crack propagation, and electromigration \citep{SteSonHar:2010:pfm, SteApe:2006:mfp, Voi:2011:3pf, KosCuiOrt:2002:apf, MieTeiAld:2016:pfm, BarGraNue:2007:apf}.\\ Mainly, there are two types of phase-field models that have been developed independently by two communities \citep{MoeBlaWol:2008:ait}.
+Mainly, there are two types of phase-field models that have been developed independently by two communities \citep{MoeBlaWol:2008:ait,Che:2002:pfm}.
 The first type uses phase-field variables, which are related to microscopic parameters such as the local composition and long-range order parameter (physical order parameter models), e.g. \citep{Kha:1983:tos}.
 The second type of phase-field models uses an indicator field variable as a numerical tool to avoid tracking of the interfaces (mesoscopic models), e.g. \citep{StePezNesSeePriSchRez:1996:apf}.
 The field variables can also be classified as conserved or non-conserved variables.
 Conserved variables have to satisfy a local conservation condition or law, e.g., concentrations and temperature.
-Non-conserved variables do not have to fulfill any condition or law, e.g., long-range order parameter.
+Non-conserved variables do not have to fulfill any condition or conservation law, e.g., long-range order parameter.
 In this work, the indicator variable $\phi \in [0,1]$ is non-conserved and is called phase-field.
 The evolution of the conserved field variables is obtained by solving the Cahn-Hilliard equation \citep{Cah:1961:osd} while for the evolution of the non-conserved field variables, the Allen-Cahn equation \citep{CahAll:1977:amt} should be used instead.